 - $df_k$ is the risk-free discount factor for future time period $t_k$ ; - Effective $EE_k$ = effective EE at time $t_k$ calculated in accordance with section 226G of the Rules; - maturity = the time when the transaction which has the longest residual maturity in the netting set matures; and - $\Delta t_k = t_k t{k-1}$ is the time interval between $t_k$ and $t{k-1}$ when EE is calculated at dates that are not equally spaced over time; - (iii) subject to item (iv), - if the exposure is a default risk exposure in respect of a netting set calculated using the IMM(CCR) approach and all the transactions in the netting set have an original maturity of not more than one year, the effective maturity of each transaction in the netting set is calculated by the use of the formula under item (i), and the effective maturity of the netting set is calculated as the weighted average effective maturity of the transactions (using the notional amount of each transaction for weighting the maturity of the transactions within the netting set); and - if the netting set referred to in the bullet above contains only one transaction, the M of the exposure is calculated by the use of the formula under item (i); - (iv) if it is not practicable for an AI to calculate M of the contracted payments in accordance with item (i) or (iii), the AI should use a more prudent measure of M which is not less than the maximum remaining time, in years, that the obligor is permitted to take to fully discharge its contractual obligations (including principal payments, interest payments and fees) under the terms of the agreement governing the exposure.
-This usually corresponds to the nominal maturity of the exposure; and - (v) subject to items (ii) and (iii), if an exposure is a net credit exposure resulting from the netting of more than one nettable OTC derivative transaction or credit derivative contract, the weighted average maturity of the transactions or contracts (using the notional amount of each transaction or contract for weighting the maturity of the transactions or contracts) subject to a valid bilateral netting agreement is used as the M but the M must be not less than one year.
+This usually corresponds to the nominal maturity of the exposure; and - (v) subject to items (ii) and (iii), if an exposure is a default risk exposure resulting from the netting of nettable derivative contract, the M of the exposure is the greater of the weighted average maturity of the contracts (using the notional amount of each contract for weighting the maturity of the contracts) or one year.